Wild Australia Show: Background

-Archibald Meston was born in Scotland in 1851 and moved to New South Wales with his family in 1859.
-As a young man he travelled across Australia and encountered various Aboriginal groups, sparking his interest in Aboriginal culture and languages.
+In 1851, Archibald Meston was born in Scotland, and emigrated to the Colony of New South Wales with his family as a child.
 He moved to Queensland in 1874, where he managed a sugar plantation and became a successful journalist.
-In 1876 he became the editor of the Ipswich Observer.
-Meston was elected to the Queensland Legislative Assembly in 1878, but was forced out of his seat after entering into bankruptcy in 1881.
-He moved to North Queensland, where he became editor of the Townsville Herald and founded a sugar plantation near Cairns.
-He later became editor of the Cairns Chronicle.
-After the collapse of his sugar business, he became a property speculator.
-His property ventures also ended in failure, resulting in accusations of fraud from those who had lost money in a failed settlement scheme near the Russell River.
+He became the editor of the Ipswich Observer in 1876 and published articles in The Queenslander.
+Meston was elected to the Queensland Legislative Assembly in 1878, but was forced out of his seat in 1881 after declaring bankruptcy following a failed coal mining venture.
+He moved to North Queensland, where he became the editor of the Townsville Herald and established a sugar plantation near Cairns.
+After the collapse of his sugar business, he made a series of speculative property investments; these ventures ended in failure, resulting in accusations of fraud from those who had lost money in a failed settlement scheme near the Russell River.

-Despite having once held virulently racist views, and having spoken openly of having personally killed Aboriginal people, he developed an interest in Aboriginal culture and joined the Aborigines' Protection Society of Queensland in 1890.
-He eventually developed a more admiring attitude towards Indigenous Australians, describing their treatment by white Australians as "a reproach to our common humanity", while still holding many of the prejudiced views of his era.
-He began to present himself as an ethnologist and as an "expert" in Aboriginal cultures.
+Meston, who had once openly espoused virulently racist views, developed an interest in Aboriginal culture and joined the Aborigines' Protection Society of Queensland in 1890.
+He began to employ more admiring rhetoric towards Indigenous Australians, describing their treatment by colonists as "a reproach to our common humanity", while also supporting assimilationist policies that aimed to eradicate Indigenous cultures.
+He began to present himself as an ethnologist and an expert on Aboriginal peoples.
 He often praised the athleticism of Aboriginal Australians and spoke of his admiration for their prowess as warriors.
-He presented his first "illustrated lecture" on Aboriginal Australians at the Theatre Royal in Brisbane on 29 September 1891.
-These lectures, which featured live Aboriginal people, painted bush scenes, and taxidermied animals, would become the model for the Wild Australia Show.
+He presented the first of what he termed "illustrated lectures" on Aboriginal Australians at the Theatre Royal in Brisbane on 29 September 1891.
+Meston's early lectures—which featured live Aboriginal people, painted bush scenes, and taxidermied animals—became the model for the Wild Australia Show.

-In late 1891, it was reported that Meston was putting together an Aboriginal performing troupe to perform at the World's Columbian Exposition in Chicago.
-His intention was that the troupe would perform in Australia, New Zealand, and Europe, before finishing their tour in Chicago.
-Meston was joined in the endeavour by Brabazon Purcell, a journalist and stock and station agent, who was promised one third of the profits.
-The pair borrowed a substantial sum of money to pursue the project, hoping that it would prove to be a commercial success.
-Meston later claimed that he had spent more than £1000 on the show and that he had been primarily motivated by "benefit of the aboriginals".
+In late 1891 it was reported that Meston was assembling an Aboriginal performance troupe to travel to the World's Columbian Exposition in Chicago.
+His plan was for the troupe to perform in Australia, New Zealand, and Europe, before finishing their tour in Chicago.
+Meston was joined in the endeavour by Brabazon Purcell, a journalist and stock and station agent he had met during an 1891 Aborigines' Protection Society event, who was promised one-third of the profits.
+The pair borrowed a substantial sum of money to pursue the project, hoping that it would prove a commercial success.
+Meston later said that he had spent more than £1000 on the show and that he had been motivated primarily by the "benefit of the aboriginals".